How to Install Transmission on Fedora 40 or 39 Linux

 Final Thoughts

-That wraps up our guide on installing Transmission on Fedora Linux using DNF or Flatpak.
+That wraps up our guide on installing Transmission on Fedora 40 or 39 Linux using DNF or Flatpak.
 We’ve navigated through the setup process and tackled potential Flatpak hiccups, and now you’re all set to enjoy a streamlined torrenting experience.
 Remember, these steps keep you covered.
 So, dive in, start sharing and downloading, and make the most of Transmission’s robust features.
 Happy torrenting!

 Leave a Comment